jboss-developer/jboss-jdg-quickstarts/openshift/shared/external-access/README.md

 ---------------------
 This quickstart demonstrates how to access `cache-service` and `datagrid-service` pods externally.

+You authenticate with the Data Grid for OpenShift service and then store and retrieve a sample entry from your host outside the pod where the service is running.

 To access pods externally via Hot Rod, you build and run a simple Java client for OpenShift.

-For external HTTPS access, you use the `curl` command.
+For external HTTPS access, you must use OpenShift Online or another OpenShift cluster where certificates are signed by a trusted authority.

-In both cases, you authenticate with the Data Grid for OpenShift service and then store and retrieve a sample entry from your host outside the pod where the service is running.

 **Before You Begin:** Complete the steps in the [OpenShift Quickstart README](../../README.md) to set up an OpenShift cluster and create Data Grid for OpenShift services.